-Modafinil which is often sold under the brand names of Alertec, Modvigil, Modiodal, Provigil, Modalert, is a synthetic wakefulness agent which was originally made to treat narcolepsy, that’s when people fall asleep all of the sudden, but it has also proven itself to be effective when it comes to reducing fatigue, enhance cognition and increase alertness.
-For these reasons, it’s also known as a nootropic which has low to moderate levels of stimulation.
+Modafinil which is often sold under the brand names of Alertec, Modvigil, Provigil, Modalert, is a synthetic wakefulness drug which was originally made to treat narcolepsy, that’s when people fall asleep all of the sudden, but it has also proven itself to be effective when it comes to reducing fatigue, enhance cognition and increase alertness.

 U.S. Food and Drug Administration (FDA) has approved its use for treating narcolepsy (as I’ve mentioned), sleep apnea and shift work sleep disorder.
 It has also been unofficially shown to help treat depression, ADHD, bipolar disorder, seasonal depressive disorder, Parkinson’s disease and quite a few more diseases that have fatigue as one of their characteristics.